pkumar26/azure-devops/devops-ci.md

 - Save & queue will automatically start the build pipeline.
 Verify that it completes successfully.
 Once completed, you may verify on azure portal that image is pushed in your repository.

 ![](images/10-repos.jpg)

+- Modify following line in server.js and commit\
+        res.send('Hello World-v2!!\n');\
+        to\
+        res.send('Hello World!!\n');

+- Notice what happens and verify if you've new version of the image in your repository